Spam Dataset Prediction using various ML models

 lasso2_pred = lasso2$predict(task, row_ids = test_indx)

-lasso2_pred$confusion
+lasso2_pred$confusion truth

 response spam nonspam